 - In muscle, creatinine is formed from creatine.
 This constant loss of creatine is proportional to muscle mass and must be replaced by resynthesis of creatine.
 Without constant replacement of creatine muscle mass is reduced.

 An extensive number of controlled research trials and field trials have proven that Creamino® in feed:

 - Lifts ME (50-100 kcal) in pigs

 - Increases creatine concentration in tissues (all species)

-- Improves weight gain and FCR (on average 4-5 points) in broilers
+- Improves daily weight gain and FCR in pigs

 For Further Information – please click below:

 Creatine in Animal Feeds – 10 Key Facts